Reaching a financial settlement when you divorce

 - How the family home is dealt with on divorce, who will live in the family home or whether it will need to be sold to divide the assets.
 This will depend on the circumstances in each case.
 An initial discussion with a family lawyer at Woolley & Co will help clarify your position.

 - Whether you are entitled to spousal maintenance.
-This depends principally on the recipient’s needs, own income and ability to earn income.
+This depends principally on the recipient’s needs, own income and ability to earn income as well as what the payer can afford to pay.

 - How each parties pensions will be dealt with on divorce.
 Pensions can be complex and confusing but are often one of the largest assets to consider in divorce, it is therefore essential to obtain the correct information and take advice on the options for pension sharing and offsetting.